sruffner/XSort/xsort/assets/edits.md

 directory after a merge.
 Undoing the merge is then simply a matter of removing the merged unit and restoring the two components by reloading their metrics from the relevant cache files.

 ### Split
 The **Edit | Split** command splits a single neural unit into two derived units encapsulating disjoint subsets of the original unit's spikes.
 The command is enabled only under very specific conditions:
-1. A single unit is selected in the neural units table.
+1. The display focus list contains only a single unit, the primary focus unit.
 2. The principal component analysis for that unit -- which runs on a background task once the unit is selected -- has completed so that the projection of the unit's spikes into PCA "space" is available in the **PCA** view.
 3. A _split region_ has been defined on the PCA view (see the **Views** chapter of this guide).

 The split region is a closed polygonal region that essentially divides the unit's spike train into two disjoint sets -- all those spikes which project inside the split region, and all those that lie outside.
 When you select **Edit | Split**, two derived units are created (again with the "x" suffix in their UIDs) and added to the units table, while the split unit is removed.

 As with the other operations, the internal cache file for the removed unit is not itself removed.
-The spike train for each of the derived units is immediately written to a cache file, the new units are selected, and a background task begins computing the various metrics for each unit.
+The spike train for each of the derived units is immediately written to a cache file, the new units comprise the current display focus list, and a background task begins computing the various metrics for each unit.

 ### Undo/Undo All